 -

-Mashup Score: 2Influence of hamstring stiffness on anterior tibial translation after anterior cruciate ligament rupture - 9 month(s) ago
+Mashup Score: 2Influence of hamstring stiffness on anterior tibial translation after anterior cruciate ligament rupture - 1 year(s) ago

 There is a correlation between the hamstring stiffness and the decrease of anterior tibial translation in athletic patients with healthy knees.
 This observation could question the clinical reliability of the Lachman-Trillat test to detect complete ACL ruptures in patients with an important hamstring stiffness.
 This study aims to determine if anterior tibial translation is correlated with hamstring stiffness in patients with complete ACL rupture.